Evergreen Cooperatives: Worker-owned co-operatives

 Evergreen is one of a number of systems of worker-owned co-operatives pioneering an alternative model of business in the United States, based on the highly successful Mondragon Corporation in the Basque Region of Spain.
 These systems emphasize the network aspect of the Mondragon system — a connected group of semi-autonomous businesses, each owned and controlled by its workers but part of a mutually supportive, worker-owned and worker-controlled association — as opposed to the smaller, more fragmented worker co-ops that have existed in the U.S. for many years.

 Evergreen Cooperative Laundry

 Evergreen Cooperative Laundry (ECL) is an industrial laundry serving local hospitals, hotels and other institutions.
 The ECL was funded with $5.8 million: $1.5 million from the Department of Housing and Urban Development and the City of Cleveland, $1.8 million in New Markets tax credits, $750,000 from the Cleveland Foundation, and $1.5 million from two banks.
 It operates at the capacity of 10 million pounds of sheets and towels per year, which represents 4% of the local market.
-According to some sources, the laundry has the potential to expend to 20 million pounds per year.
+According to some sources, the laundry has the potential to expand to 20 million pounds per year.
 Its customers include two large nursing homes in the local area — Judson Retirement and McGregor Homes.
 The laundry's LEED certified building uses the latest energy efficient equipment: